jassigill2000/irods_testing_quantum_xcellis/README.md

-To test Quantum's Xcellis Stornext Storage appliance as an iRODS resource:
+## Testing Quantum's Xcellis Stornext appliance as an iRODS resource

 1. Add a NAS share by creating either a SMB/CIFS or NFSv3 type share on your appliance.